vuhung16au/LangGraph-Adventures/02.Agent/04.Research-Agent/docs/key-terms.md

 ### Conditional Routing
 Logic that determines the next node to execute based on the current state, enabling dynamic workflow adaptation.

-## Output Terms

-### Report
-The final synthesized document containing insights from all analyst interviews, formatted with proper structure and citations.

-### Section
-A portion of the final report focused on a specific aspect of the research, typically corresponding to one analyst's findings.

-### Introduction
-The opening section of the report that provides context and previews the main findings.

-### Conclusion
-The closing section of the report that summarizes key insights and findings.

 ## API & Integration Terms